Darkmono112/Hacksmith2023/Docs/Development.md

 # Development Phase 1

-## Security Risks
+## Security
+This section is to make up for documention backlog from previous sprints.

 The majority of security concerns will be handled by the Django Framework, but we as developers will always be looking for more ways to increase security of thr application.
+Throughout this sprint, we have collectively been working on keeping security tight and looking for potential holes.

 ### Database
 Like with any application, the data this program will store it it's database is very important and needs to be protected.